In Blackjack surrender sounds like a loss, but if you know when to surrender, it’s actually one of the smartest moves you can make.

 Surrendering is the very first decision you take, before you consider insurance and then when to split in Blackjack , double down, hit or stand.
 Surrendering is such a simple player rule – you do or you don’t – that the only factor to consider is when.

 The key to optimal surrender strategy is to only surrender in situations where the player has a very small chance of winning the hand.
 More specifically, these opportunities arise when your optimal average return is less than the 50% RTP you are guaranteed by surrendering.
-As you can see from the strategy charts for blackjack surrender below, there are only a small number of opportunities where your win odds are so small that it’s better for the player to surrender and keep half of their stake.
+As you can see from the strategy charts for blackjack surrender below, there are only a small number of opportunities where your win odds in blackjack are so small that it’s better for the player to surrender and keep half of their stake.

 All of the advice I’m giving relates to the late surrender rule, as it is by far the most common version.